 See, I told you I was neurotic!

-Anyways, I have started avoiding goitrogenic foods, but just the other day when I was perusing Dr. Sara Gottfried’s site, I came across her list of thyroid-suppressing foods and there were some that I didn’t know about!
+Anyways, when I started avoiding goitrogenic foods, I was doing a lot of research and as I was perusing Dr. Sara Gottfried’s site, I came across her list of thyroid-suppressing foods and there were some that I didn’t know about!
 Pears, peaches, and strawberries?
 GAH!
 Most of these I can do away with no problem.
 But some of them make me very sad.

 According to Dr. Sara, here’s the foods we should avoid or minimize, especially in their raw form, if we are suffering from thyroid issues: